Netherlands women's national cricket team

 The Netherlands women's national cricket team, nicknamed the Lionesses, represents the Netherlands in international women's cricket.
 The team is organised by the Royal Dutch Cricket Association, which has been an associate member of the International Cricket Council (ICC) since 1966.

 A Dutch women's team first played an international match in 1937, when Australia toured on its way to play a series in England.
 The team regularly played fixtures against English club sides over the following decades, but it was not until the early 1980s that regular international competition commenced.
 The Netherlands made its One Day International (ODI) debut in 1984, against New Zealand, and made its World Cup debut at the 1988 edition of the tournament, in Australia.
 Considered a top-level team from the late 1980s through to the early 2000s, the Netherlands participated in four consecutive World Cups between 1988 and 2000, and made the quarter-finals of the 1997 event.
-Since 2000, the Dutch side has not qualified for either the World Cup or the T20 World Cup, although it retained ODI status until the 2011 World Cup Qualifier.
+The Dutch side retained its ODI status until the 2011 World Cup Qualifier.
 In 2007, the team played a one-off Test match against South Africa, joining Ireland as the only associate member of the ICC to play at that level.

 In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between the Netherlands women and another international side since 1 July 2018 have been full WT20Is.
+Therefore, all Twenty20 matches played between the Netherlands women and another international side since 1 July 2018 have the full WT20I status.
 In May 2022, the ICC announced the Netherlands as one of five women's sides to gain ODI status.
-Papua New Guinea, Scotland, Thailand and the United States are the other four teams.
+Papua New Guinea, Scotland, Thailand and the United States were the other four teams.